boneill02/sched/README.md

 # sched

-A schedule creator/editor in POSIX `sh`.
+A school schedule creator/editor in POSIX `sh`.
 It tells you what class you have now.

 ## Planned Features